valentinitnelav/pollinator-image-annotation/README.md

 **WARNING**:

 This was tested only when using RStudio and having a "project" for this repository (e.g. [Using RStudio Projects][rstudio_01], or [RStudio Projects and Working Directories: A Beginner’s Guide][rstudio_02]).
+Additionally, please note that the operating system used for running all the scripts in the repository was Ubuntu 22.04.4 LTS, x86_64-pc-linux-gnu.

 [rstudio_01]: https://support.posit.co/hc/en-us/articles/200526207-Using-RStudio-Projects
 [rstudio_02]: https://www.r-bloggers.com/2020/01/rstudio-projects-and-working-directories-a-beginners-guide/